Deploy and manage AWS Control Tower controls by using Terraform - AWS Prescriptive Guidance

 There are three primary types of control behaviors:

-2. Detective controls are designed to detect specific events when they occur and log the action in CloudTrail.
+2. Detective controls are designed to detect specific events when they occur and log the action in AWS CloudTrail.
 These are implemented with AWS Config rules.
 The status of a detective control is either clear, in violation, or not enabled.
 Detective controls apply only in those AWS Regions supported by AWS Control Tower.

 3. Proactive controls scan resources that would be provisioned by AWS CloudFormation and check whether they are compliant with your company policies and objectives.
 Resources that are not compliant will not be provisioned.
 These are implemented with AWS CloudFormation hooks.
 The status of a proactive control is PASS, FAIL, or SKIP.